brunoterkaly/azure_stack_hci_welcome_kits/monitoring/Azure_Stack_HCI_Monitoring.md

 ### Health Service Settings

 It is possible to [customize some of these settings][healthservicesettings] such as actions when new disks are added, and also thresholds for some of the alerts.

+## Virtual Disk Storage Jobs

+When any changes are made to the physical storage, be it a disk failing or being replaced or a node being in maintenance node for a period, [the volumes need to rebuild][storagejobsoverview] to ensure that the copies of the data which is written to the disks affect is updated.
+This can [monitored][storagejobsmonitor] and these need to be complete before performing any additional maintenance work.
+They can also be seen using [get-storagejob][getstoragejob] and this will show any optimization jobs which periodically run to ensure that storage is data is optimally located, like when adding additional disks or nodes to the storage pool.

+Additionally, the status if the virtual disks can be viewed using [get-virtualdisk][getvirtaldisk].